 The methods used to estimate the Jewish population at the national, state, and sub-state levels continue to develop as new data are added to the data synthesis.
 The addition of data increases the power to estimate smaller geographic areas.
 As the power to estimate smaller geographic areas is improved, so too is the ability to explore factors that can affect estimation of these areas.

 Previous work included the clustering of respondents within surveys, as well as within geographic areas, such as states or counties (See Publications).
 Also included in past population models are demographic characteristics related to the representativeness of survey samples and to the distribution of the Jewish population.
 These demographics include sex, age, educational attainment, and race/ethnicity.
-All estimates are for the household population of the 48 contiguous states, and do not include group quarters (e.g., college residence halls, residential treatment centers, skilled nursing facilities, group homes, military barracks, correctional facilities, and workers’ dormitories).
+All estimates are for the household population, and do not include group quarters (e.g., college residence halls, residential treatment centers, skilled nursing facilities, group homes, military barracks, correctional facilities, and workers’ dormitories).

 The definitions of county-level areas change on the basis of available data.
 Currently, the lowest level of geography for national models are counties.
 Counties were estimated singly, or were grouped, depending on available sample size, with a target of a minimum of 1,000 observations per geographic area for reliable estimation.
 Counties were grouped to align with UJA Federation areas, or as close an approximation to those areas as possible.

 Counties outside of these areas were grouped based on information about economic areas from the Cluster Mapping project.
 This project is a partnership between the U.S. Department of Commerce, the U.S. Economic Development Administration, and the Harvard Business School's Institute for Strategy and Competitiveness and synthesizes data on industry locations and regional business environments to map geographic clusters that represent regional economies.